jch5913/data_pipeline/readme.md

 Description:

-This project aims to develop a data pipeline that consumes data from various sources to produce the user story.
+This project aims to develop a data pipeline that aggregate data from various sources to produce the user story.

 Prerequisites: